pwojnaro/robotium-sandwich/README.md

 -----------------------

 The library comes with a number of predefined widget types that map to different Android view classes.
 A complete list can be found at <TBD>.
-The developer can also create his/her own Sandwich widgets by deriving from AView (or any of its derivatives) and implementing the relevant functionality using raw instrumentation or Robotium (more information in the [Miscellaneous](#Miscellaneous) section).
+The developer can also create his/her own Sandwich widgets by deriving from AView (or any of its derivatives) and implementing the relevant functionality using raw instrumentation or Robotium (more information [here](#Instrumentation and Robotium access)).
 Robotium-Sandwich also comes with a wide range of identifiers used to associate a widget field with an actual instance of an Android view:
 * **@AId** - uses an id to find a view.
 The least verbose and preferred if application source code is available.
 Can be combined